 In addition to a variety of commercial databases, we look through federal judicial, securities and regulatory records as well as state and municipal records dealing with real property, legal matters, licensing and many other matters.
-We look at media reports, social media, internet registration documents, and public records directly at courthouses and tax assessors’ offices wherever they are available.
+We look at media reports, social media, internet registration documents.
 Do not be fooled by firms that claim they can check everything over the internet.
 Most public records in the U.S. are not on line.
 If you don't go to courthouses, you may miss critically important information.
 Sometimes, summaries of court cases are available on line but the documents themselves are not.
 In many counties, a trip on site is the only way to check for records at all.
 There are more than 3,000 counties in the U.S. Which ones will your investigator visit?

 Can you get bank, cell phone or medical records for someone?

-No. In the U.S. and many other countries, doing so would be against the law without the subject’s consent.
+Almost never.
+In the U.S. and many other countries, doing so would be against the law without the subject’s consent.
 If an investigator tells you he can get bank records, ask him how he proposes to do this without violating the Gramm Leach Bliley Act.
 We will never impersonate another person, nor use anyone’s Social Security Number to obtain information to which we are not legally entitled.

 What about credit reports?

 How do you represent yourself when you telephone people you interview?

 We never call under a pretext.
-It is often illegal and in our view unethical to pretend to be someone we are not.
+It is often illegal and for attorneys nearly always unethical to pretend to be someone we are not.
 We keep client identities confidential unless the client instructs us otherwise.

 How do you charge?

 We work by the quarter hour to a fixed budget guaranteed in writing.
 We often recommend starting slowly by working in phases: public records first and possible interviewing second.
-Others in our field might propose an expensive approach that includes all steps at once, but our view is that we do a better interview once fully informed by the records and media reports we are able to find in phase one.
+Others in our field might propose an expensive approach that includes all steps at once, but our view is that we do a better interview once fully informed by what we can find in phase one.